Dan & Tracey Bartie

 As Vice President of Paladin Disability, Lynda works closely with individuals and families, their attending physicians, caregivers and the Canada Revenue Agency to navigate the complex applicative process for the Federal Disability Tax Credit.

 In a series of management roles, Lynda has accumulated extensive experience in assisting local and national organizations as trainer, director of special events; travel operator; developing and implementing sales and marketing strategies; management of human resources and educational presentations.
-As a skilled presenter, Lynda promotes public awareness of the Disabilities Tax Credit through public forums and lectures.
+As a skilled presenter, Lynda promotes public awareness of the Disability Tax Credit through public forums and lectures.

 She continues her work in the Health Care sector establishing collaborative relationships with various associations such as the Canadian Diabetes Association, Brain Injury Association and as Board Member of the MS Society.